Adiabatic quantum imaginary time evolution: Numerical Simulations

 {In Fig.~\ref{fig:equation_for_h}} we first consider $\tilde{H}$ generated by Eq.~\eqref{eq:naive_time_deriv}, and the infidelities $I(\tau)$, $I^\infty(\tau)$, $||\tilde{H}(\tau)||$ and $\tilde{\Delta}(\tau)$ as a function of time-step $\epsilon$ used in the classical integration of Eq.~\eqref{eq:naive_time_deriv}.
-As seen, for all step-sizes, at early times the infidelity with the desired ground-state of $H$, $I^\infty(\tau)$, decreases exponentially quickly, to $10^{-2}$ or less. {(Although this is a small system, we note that achieving finite infidelities of this level is important for many state preparation applications as it enables variants of quantum phase estimation adapted to the near-term setting~\cite{ding2023even}).} {The fact that the achieved infidelities decrease as $\epsilon$ is decreased indicates that with} an infinitesimal step size in the classical integrator, we should also have $I^\tau(\tau)=0$ at all times and $I^\infty(\tau) \to 0$ at long times. {For a finite step size $\epsilon$, we see} $I^\infty(\tau)$ reaches a minimum value while $I^\tau(\tau)$ first increases with time, reaches a maximum and then plateaus.
-The time for the minimum $I^\infty$ is close to (slightly after) the time for the maximum $I^\tau$; we refer to this (approximate) time as $\tau_c$. $||\tilde{H}||$ increases exponentially, while $\Delta$ decreases exponentially until about $\tau_c$, before slowly increasing again.
-The above is consistent with our analysis that it is only possible to determine the adiabatic Hamiltonian accurately up to a maximum time $\tau_c$ {for a finite time-step}.
+As seen, for all step-sizes, at early times the infidelity with the ground-state of $H$, $I^\infty(\tau)$, decreases exponentially quickly, to $10^{-2}$ or less. {(Although this is a small system, we note that achieving finite infidelities of $O(10^{-1})$ is already important for ground-state preparation applications as it enables variants of quantum phase estimation adapted to the near-term setting~\cite{ding2023even}).} {The achieved infidelities decrease as $\epsilon$ is decreased towards an infinitesimal step size in the classical integrator, which would give $I^\tau(\tau)=0$ at all times and $I^\infty(\tau) \to 0$ at long times.} {For a finite step size $\epsilon$, we see} $I^\infty(\tau)$ reaches a minimum value while $I^\tau(\tau)$ first increases with time, reaches a maximum and then plateaus.
+The time for the minimum $I^\infty$ is close to (slightly after) the time for the maximum $I^\tau$; we refer to this (approximate) time as $\tau_c$. $||\tilde{H}||$ increases exponentially, while $\tilde{\Delta}$ decreases exponentially until about $\tau_c$, before slowly increasing again.
+The above is consistent with our analysis that {for a finite time-step} it is only possible to determine the adiabatic Hamiltonian accurately up to a maximum time $\tau_c$ .